chrschy/mvmdist/README.md

 # mvmdist
+A Matlab package for probabilistic modeling of circular data with mixtures of von Mises distributions.

 This package provides a class-based interface, similar to MATLAB's build-in functions for handling [Gaussian mixture models](https://de.mathworks.com/help/stats/gmdistribution.html).
 For further information on circular probability distributions and von Mises mixture models in particular, these papers give a comprehensive overview on the general concepts:

 * [J. Bentley (2006), "Modelling Circular Data using a Mixture of von Mises and Uniform Distributions"](https://www.stat.sfu.ca/content/dam/sfu/stat/alumnitheses/MiscellaniousTheses/Bentley-2006.pdf)